JSB-UCLA/scDesign3Py/docs/source/index.rst

    All in one simulation <tutorial/all_in_one>
    Step by step simulation <tutorial/stepwise>
    Get BPPARAM <tutorial/bpparam>
-   Perform liklihood ratio test <tutorial/lrt>
+   Perform likelihood ratio test <tutorial/lrt>
    Plot results <tutorial/plot>

 .. toctree::